-A well-written real estate love letter can reduce a buyer’s purchase price by 1% – 10%.
-If we’re talking about a $1 million property, that’s $10,000 – $100,000 in savings.
-Therefore, learning how to write a real estate love letter is essential if you want to save on your next property purchase.
+A well-written real estate love letter can reduce a buyer's purchase price by 1% – 10%.
+If we're talking about a $1 million property, that's $10,000 – $100,000 in savings.
+Therefore, learning how to write a real estate love letter is essential if you want to save money on your next property purchase.

 At the very least, a real estate love letter can help you get a counteroffer when a seller receives multiple offers.
 Staying in the race is vital if you really want the property.

-Yet most people, out of ignorance or laziness, don’t bother writing a real estate love letter when making an offer.
-Be different from most buyers and write one.
+Yet, most people, out of ignorance or laziness, don't bother writing a real estate love letter when making an offer.
+Be different from most buyers and write one!
+If you can make a connection with a seller, it goes a long way.
+Because being a seller is much more stressful than being a buyer.

 After every job interview, writing a hand-written note can make the difference between landing the job or not.
 Yet, few people bother to write a hand-written thank you letter either.

 I firmly believe one of the reasons why it's so easy to get ahead is because most people don't care enough to try.
 Folks are kinda clueless when it comes to building rapport with others.
 Instead of first trying to give, it's all about taking, taking, and taking some more.

 There is no downside, only upside, to writing a real estate love letter to try and make a connection with the seller.
 The listing agent has a fiduciary duty to present all offers as is.
 Thus, the greater the connection you can make, the greater your chance of getting the best deal possible for a property you want.

 Another person's lack of emotional intelligence is your pot of gold!
 As someone who loves real estate and writing, let me share with you how to write the ultimate real estate love letter.